opentraveldata/quality-assurance/README.md

 And, hopefully, that dashboard will be powered by [Docker images](docker/) generated thanks to that repository as well.

+The scripts should generate CSV data files, which can then be uploaded in databases, or served through standard Web applications.
+For historical reasons, however, most of the scripts still generate JSON structures on the standard output.
+JSON should be used only for metadata, not for the data itself.

 ## See also
 * [Service Delivery Quality (SDQ) GitHub organization](https://github.com/service-delivery-quality)
   + [Quality Assurance samples](https://github.com/service-delivery-quality/quality-assurance)